Vitality Stadium in Bournemouth, home of AFC Bournemouth

 Queens Park Hotel (0.5 km)

-Search hotels in Bournemouth
+Search hotels in Bournemouth seafront

-Bournemouth Highcliff Marriott Hotel (seafront)
+Bournemouth Highcliff Marriott Hotel (seafront, 2 km from stadium)

-Hilton Bournemouth (town centre)
+Hilton Bournemouth (town centre, 1.5 km)

-Premier Inn Bournemouth Central (town centre)
+Premier Inn Bournemouth Central (town centre, 1.3 km)

 Our Recommendation